SimonAtelier/MeshLib/MeshLib/documentation/documentation.md

 #### Hexahedron Creator
 Creates a *Hexahedron* with six faces, twelve edges, and four vertices.
+The length of each edge is 2 by default.
 * **Radius** The radius of the Hexahedron (1.0f by default).
 The length of each edge is twice as large as the given radius.

 ```java